min2ha/ukwa-site/content/target/31299/index.en.md

   "subject": "Russia in the UK"
 }

-# BEWC - The Britain-Russia Centre and The British East-West Centre

 BEWC is a non-government organisation dedicated to working with Russia and the countries of the Commonwealth of Independent State.